fizalihsan/fizalihsan.github.io/source/technology/angular.md

 ## Components

-A component in Angular is nothing but a TypeScript class, decorated with some attributes and metadata.
+* A component in Angular is nothing but a TypeScript class, decorated with some attributes and metadata.
 The class encapsulates all the data and functionality of the component, while the decorator specifies how it translates into the HTML.
+* Components in Angular are our presentation layer, and should be involved in and focus on the presentation aspects of data.
+* Components are responsible for deciding what data to display and how to render and display it in the UI.
+We bind the data from the components to UI and bind events from the UI to methods in the components to allow and handle user interactions.

 To some extent, you can consider an Angular application to be nothing but a tree of components